-SGS Network superintendents will enjoy the support of a single point of contact within the Agency that will be able to respond directly to inquiries and/or ensure that the appropriate person/team is looped into the conversation.
-This will both serve to minimize the amount of searching that districts have to do to find answers as well as to ensure the SGS team always has the most up-to-date district context.
+SGS Network superintendents will enjoy the support of a single point of contact within TEA that will be able to respond directly to inquiries and/or seek official responses from other offices within the Agency on behalf of the district.
+This will both serve to minimize the amount of searching that districts have to do to find answers to critical questions as well as to ensure the SGS team always has the most up-to-date district context.